 I checked out a couple of the downtown pubs, which were starting to fill with Stoke fans – and were being kept free of “away colours” by security men.

-Being a non-drinker, I always skip the pubs unless I’m with somebody, and anyway, I have a pre-game fish and chips tradition to look after.
+Being a non-drinker, I generally skip the pubs unless I’m with somebody, and anyway, I have a pre-game fish and chips tradition to look after.
 The only place I saw, Hills, had also won some “best in town” awards.
 I suppose because it’s the only one?

 The fish was pretty good, actually.
 And yet there was one more piece of weirdness.
 I guess this is supposed to remind us of Independence Day or something?